A Complexity-Brightness Correlation in Gamma Ray Bursts: Introduction

 \section{Introduction}

-Do the temporal properties of GRBs have systematic trends dependent on brightness?
-The trend which has been the most intensively discussed and studied is the time dilation of weak bursts relative to strong bursts.
-The attention to the time dilation effects due to its possible cosmological interpretation (Paczy\'nski 1992).
-The results of time dilation measurements are different for different groups: Norris et al. (1994), Fenimore \& Bloom (1995), Stern (1996) did find time dilation while Mitrofanov et al. (1996) and Lee \& Petrosian (1997) claimed the absence of the time dilation.
+Do the temporal properties of GRBs have systematic trends that are dependent on brightness?
+The most intensively discussed and studied trend is the time dilation of weak bursts relative to strong bursts.
+The attention to the time dilation effects is due to its possible cosmological interpretation (Paczy\'nski 1992).
+The results of time dilation measurements differ for different groups: Norris et al. (1994), Fenimore \& Bloom (1995), and Stern (1996) found time dilation, while Mitrofanov et al. (1996) and Lee \& Petrosian (1997) did not find any significant effect.

-Positive detections of the time dilation were consistent with the simplest assumption that weak events are just redshifted (and therefore stretched) analogs of strong events.
-However in the work of Stern, Poutanen \& Svensson (1997, hereafter SPS97), it was demonstrated that the situation is more complicated.
-Weak events are not only dilated (the general time dilation effect was confirmed), but they are also more asymmetric on average and have a different shape of slopes of the average time profile (ATP) which can be quantified in terms of different stretched exponential index.
+Positive detections of time dilation are consistent with the simplest assumption that weak events are just redshifted (and therefore stretched) analogs of strong events.
+However, in the work of Stern, Poutanen \& Svensson (1997, hereafter SPS97), it was demonstrated that the situation is more complicated.
+Weak events are not only longer on average, but they are also more asymmetric on average.
+Furthermore, their average peak aligned time profile (ATP) has a different shape as compared to strong events.
+This difference can be quantified in terms of different stretched exponential indices.

-Such brightness dependent correlations can easily be interpreted in terms of correlations between time properties and {\it intrinsic brightness}.
+Such brightness dependent correlations are in contradiction with a straightforward interpretation of the temporal stretching as being due to cosmological time dilation.
+On the other hand, these correlations can easily be interpreted in terms of correlations between temporal properties and {\it intrinsic peak luminosity}.
 Indeed, GRBs are composed of individual asymmetric pulses with fast rise and slower exponential decay (FREDs).
-A simple GRB consisting of one pulse is on average more asymmetric than a complex one where a chaotic bunch of overlapping pulses can produce an arbitrary time profile.
-A similar argument can be applied to the shape of the slopes of the ATP.
-If pulses have locally independent sources of energy, then complex events where the amplitudes of individual pulses sum up are intrinsically brighter than simple events.
-The direct morphological test performed by SPS97 confirmed this interpretation: complex bursts appeared systematically brighter than simple GRBs.
+The ATP of simple GRBs consisting of one pulse (or a few pulses) is on average more asymmetric than the ATP for complex GRBs where a chaotic bunch of overlapping pulses can produce an arbitrary time profile and the asymmetry related to the individual pulses is washed out.
+If we assume that different elementary pulses originate in different regions being associated with local events in the course of a global event, then the amplitudes of elementary pulses with overlapping arrival time sum up.
+Therefore, complex bursts consisting of many overlapping pulses are intrinsically brighter than simple events.
+A direct morphological classification performed by SPS97 confirmed this interpretation: complex bursts show systematically larger peak fluxes than simple GRBs.